polyfony-inc/polyfony/README.md

 Request::isAjax();
 ```

-* check if the request is done using SSL
+* check if the request is done thru TLS/SSL
 ```php
 Request::isSecure();
 ```

-* check if the request is fril the command line
+* check if the request is from the command line
 ```php
 Request::isCli();
 ```